freenas/freenas-docs/userguide/directoryservice.rst

 to add it to the %brand% system.

-To instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> Active Directory`.
+To instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down :guilabel:`Kerberos keytab` menu in
+:menuselection:`Directory Service --> Active Directory`.
 When using a keytab with Active Directory, make sure that the "username" and "userpass" in the keytab matches the